Privatization in the United States

 Privatization is the process of transferring ownership of a business, enterprise, agency, charity or public service from the public sector (the state or government) or common use to the private sector (businesses that operate for a private profit) or to private non-profit organizations.

-State, county, and city economies are constantly challenged in running government operations.
-A government-run sector may transfer the responsibility for carrying out the service and/or resource management activities and responsibilities to the private sector.

-Privatization can be a solution for dealing with particularly problematic aspects within a government's administration.
-Often municipalities will turn to privatization to solve an issue.
-A city or county may, for example, have vehicle maintenance cost increases that exceed revenues consistently and look to privatization as a means of controlling increasing costs.
-It may not, however, address other factors that are contributing to the cost increases or revenue shortfalls, such as regulation.
-Over time, compensation, for instance, could be a problem that also applies to other aspects of the government.

-Definition

-Privatization is the process of transferring ownership of a business, enterprise, agency, charity or public service from the public sector (the state or government) or common use to the private sector (businesses that operate for a private profit) or to private non-profit organizations.
 In a broader sense, privatization refers to transfer of any government function to the private sector - including governmental functions like revenue collection and law enforcement.

 The term "privatization" has also been used to describe two unrelated transactions.
 The first is a buyout, by the majority owner, of all shares of a public corporation or holding company's stock, privatizing a publicly traded stock, and often described as private equity.
 The second is a demutualization of a mutual organization or cooperative to form a joint stock company.

-Privatization has also been defined as the sale of public assets to private companies who then provide that service back to the community or municipality at a competitive price.
-The whole idea behind the privatization issue is that the new provider will be able to provide the same service but at a reduce cost to the public.
-The municipality and the community is thought to benefit from the reduce cost that was associated with operating the public facility.